How to testify at public hearings

 You can join the alert network of an organization that follows the issue at the Capitol.

-You can call the legislative (for a list of the committees and their members, click here) and ask to be notified when the hearing on your issue is scheduled.
+You can call the legislative committee and ask to be notified when the hearing on your issue is scheduled.
 Depending on the committee, this can work.

-You can call your legislator(s) (click here to learn how contact your legislators) and ask them to notify you about any hearing on your issue (again, how well this works will depend on the legislator).
+You can call your legislator(s) and ask them to notify you about any hearing on your issue (again, how well this works will depend on the legislator).

 Unfortunately, the legislature's rules do not require a lot of notice.
 The rules mandate 5 days (days, not business days - sorry) notice for a hearing and 3 days notice of the actual bills that will be heard at that hearing.
 The committees sometimes give more notice, but this is the standard.